Pears Three Ways: Pickled Salad, Savory Side and Dessert

 Domaine Zind-Humbrecht 2015 Hengst Grand Cru Gewurztraminer (Alsace); $80, 94 points.
 The honeyed ripe fruit flavors of this off-dry wine will match the sweetness of the cake and play well with the spices.
 The wine’s zesty acidity keeps all the sugar in check.

-- 1Pickled Pear Salad
+- 1Pickled Pear and Arugula Salad

 - 2Pear and Parsnip Gratin